 Malone was the first person to win the US men’s national cyclocross title after it was revived in 1970, and just the fifth since the race began in 1963; the women’s race didn’t begin until 1975.

 He went on to win the title a remarkable five consecutive times, still the record for the most wins.

 Malone was reportedly on his way back from Ojai to his home in Santa Fe, New Mexico.

 He is the second noted cyclist to die in two days, after master’s age group national road champ Gwen Inglis was killed by an alleged stoned driver in Lakewood, Colorado on Sunday.

-My deepest sympathy and prayers for the victim and his or her loved ones.
+My deepest sympathy and prayers for Laurence Malone and all his loved ones.